-Apple Inc. (AAPL), the world’s biggest technology company, and four publishers may be able to settle a European Union probe into digital book sales similar to one that resulted in a U.S. lawsuit.
+Apple Inc. (AAPL:US), the world’s biggest technology company, and four publishers may be able to settle a European Union probe into digital book sales similar to one that resulted in a U.S. lawsuit.

 The U.S. Department of Justice sued Apple, Macmillan and Pearson Plc (PSON)’s Penguin in New York today, claiming the publishers colluded to fix eBook prices.
 Simon & Schuster, Hachette and HarperCollins reached settlements with the DOJ.